 Healthcare Administration Major

-Students enter this major after earning an associate degree in an approved Applied Science area (such as Nursing, Radiation Therapy and Health Care Support) with at least a 2.7 grade point average.
-This major allows students to earn a baccalaureate degree without any additional clinical courses.
+Students enter the healthcare administration major after earning an associate degree in an approved Applied Science area (such as Nursing, Radiation Therapy and Health Care Support) with at least a 2.7 grade point average.
+This major allows students to earn a baccalaureate healthcare administration degree without any additional clinical courses.

 Meet SMWC general studies course requirements; must take the following as a requirement of the major: